-The Giant Dolls’ house project is an international collaborative arts project.
-It engages local communities and raises awareness for homelessness and refugees.
+The Giant Dolls’ house project is a social arts project.
+It engages participants in thinking about their home and environment and raises awareness for homelessness and refugees.
 The aim of the project is to make people aware of the importance of a home and community for all and to celebrate a united diversity.

 Since its start in October 2014 the project has been to Dubai, North Carolina, Goa, Jordan, Bournemouth and has been part of the London Festival of Architecture for five consecutive years.
 The installations created can be used as conversation pieces, to tell stories, or just to look at.
 Each installation is very dependent on the different collaborators over the years and demonstrates the diversity of groups involved in the project.
 We found that the dolls’ house can be used to explore ideas of identity, both shared as well as personal, and that the dolls’ house project is always a good reflection of the different people who have created it.

 Furthermore, the idea of ‘just making’ has been a great success.
 What could be called casual craft; finding out by making, tinkering, using your hands and everyday materials, has been an important theme in the different installations.
 Thinking through craft and making has resonated with the wide range of participants who have participated in the project.

 The project is the initiative of Catja de Haas who has conducted research into miniature and the home as part of her PhD by design.
 The project is run as part of her architectural practice.

 ‘The world is my imagination.
 The cleverer I am at miniaturising the world, the better I am at possessing it.
 Through imagination only, we can change the world.’

 Dolls’ houses and miniature have been part of life since the Egyptians, who used miniature statues to communicate with the gods and who made miniature houses.
 By making their ware in miniature, traveling salesmen could travel light and show samples.
 Artisans to this day show their skills by making their wares in miniature.
 Think of the art of writing one’s name on a grain of rice.